Second time is the charm for Air Force One landing

 The plane ferrying President Barack Obama to election campaign events in Ohio took two attempts to land while those aboard were shaken by turbulence.

-White House Press Secretary Jay Carney, after consulting with the plane's crew, told journalists traveling with the president that weather was the cause.
+White House Press Secretary Jay Carney, after consulting with the plane's crew, told journalists travelling with the president that weather was the cause.

 The plane landed safely on the second attempt and there were no injuries.